citizencam/moodle-mod_citizencam/README.md

 Description:
 ------------
 CitizenCam Record enables you to insert a CitizenCam video recording directly into your course thanks to a multi-view player.
+CitizenCam Record is a complete solution to record videos of your events, with multiple synchronized cameras.
+With CitizenCam Record, you can record your course with videos from both your board and your PC, in just a few clics.
+The event can then be imported inside your Moodle course thanks to the CitizenCam Record Moodle plugin.
+Our embedded video player allows your students to choose what they want to see at anytime, to better suit their needs.

+The use of this plugin is completely free, and you can embed any public video of CitizenCam TV in Moodle.
+However, recording your own videos is a paid service which is independent from this plugin.
+CitizenCam Record's Privacy Policy can be found here: https://sites.google.com/view/cc-record-privacy-policy

 Installation:
 -------------